JSchaenzle/cedux/README.md

 ##### A Redux-like model for C

-Cedux is a tool which enables developer to write clean C applications that don't require an operating system.
+Cedux is a tool which enables developers to write clean C applications that don't require an operating system.

 It works like this:
   - Application state is stored in a global tree which is created by the `CEDUX_DEFINE_STORE()` macro.